-Data transmission between the I2C-TPM and the HOST is done through the I2C interface of the I2C-TPM.
+Data transmission between the I2C-TPM and the HOST (as illustrated in Section 8.2.1 Layer Model) is done through the I2C interface of the I2C-TPM.
 Additionally, the I2C-TPM offers an indication that response data is available through a dedicated pin (PIRQ#).
-This low-active signal can also be used as an interrupt signal for other events as defined in section 8.3.5.5 of this document.
+This low-active signal can also be used as an interrupt signal for other events as defined in section 8.3.5.5 TPM_INT_CAPABILITY of this document.

 The communication flow between the HOST and the I2C-TPM is a strong dialog.
-That means the HOST has to wait after a request for the corresponding response from the I2C-TPM before sending a new request.
+That means the HOST needs to wait after a request for the corresponding response from the I2C-TPM before sending a new request.